cognesy/instructor-php/docs/cookbook/examples/extras/llm.mdx

 use Cognesy\Instructor\Extras\LLM\Inference;
 use Cognesy\Instructor\Utils\Str;

-// simplified API, default connection for convenient ad-hoc calls
+// EXAMPLE 1: simplified API, default connection for convenient ad-hoc calls
 $answer = Inference::text('What is capital of Germany');

 echo "USER: What is capital of Germany\n";